Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Introduction

-This paper contributes to an extensive literature on the pricing of a single durable good \citep[e.g][]{Coase1972, Fudenberg1985, Gul1986, Sobel1991, Kahn1986, Bond1984,Fuchs2010}, of multidimensional settings with a durable good \citep[e.g.][]{NavaShiraldi2019,Board2014}, and of vertically differentiated durable products \citep{Hahn2006,Inderst2008,Takeyama2002}.
-Our work differs by proposing a unified analytical framework and focusing on settings with two rentals or mixed varieties, respectively, that have largely gone unnoticed.
-In doing so, we add to the analysis of positive selection \citep{Tirole2016}, as we allow for an absorbing outside option.
-Our framework shows how the analysis of positive selection can be extended to multiple varieties.
-In addition, we contribute to the literature on behavior-based pricing \citep[e.g.][]{Acquisti2005,Armstrong2006,Fudenberg2007,taylor2004,buehler-eschenbaum}.
-In contrast to recent work by \citet{RochetThanassoulis2019}, we focus on settings with unit-demand and do not allow for varieties to be sold as a bundle.
-Finally, our notion of ``trading up'' is related to the concept of ``upselling'' in the marketing literature \citep[e.g.,][]{Blattberg2008,Goker2008,Wilkie1998}.
-The key difference is that upselling refers to the upgrading of loyal buyers to a more expensive product, whereas trading up applies to buyers and non-buyers alike.
+This paper adds to an extensive literature on the pricing of a single durable good \citep[e.g][]{Coase1972, Fudenberg1985, Hart1988, Sobel1991, Kahn1986, Bond1984,Fuchs2010}, of multiple varieties of a durable good \citep[e.g.,][]{NavaShiraldi2019,Board2014}, and of vertically differentiated durable products \citep{Hahn2006,Inderst2008,Takeyama2002}.
+Our work differs by proposing a unified analytical framework that allows for settings with two rental or mixed varieties, respectively, which have largely gone unnoticed.
+We further contribute to the analysis of positive selection \citep{Tirole2016} by showing how it can be extended to multiple varieties.
+In addition, we add to the literature on behavior-based pricing \citep[e.g.][]{Acquisti2005,Armstrong2006,Fudenberg2007,taylor2004,buehler-eschenbaum} by considering multiple varieties.
+In line with the bulk of previous research, we focus on price posting and abstract from smart contracts \citep{Brzustowski2023} or bundling \citep{RochetThanassoulis2019}.
+Finally, we note that our notion of ``trading up'' is different from ``upselling'' \citep[e.g.,][]{Blattberg2008,Goker2008,Wilkie1998} and offering add-ons \citep{Yu-et-al-2025} because it applies to buyers \textit{and} non-buyers.

 The remainder of the paper is organized as follows.
-Section~\ref{sec-framework} introduces the analytical framework, formalizes the notion of trading-up opportunities, and sketches various applications.
-Section~3 provides a skimming property for the unified analytical framework, explains how it translates into known skimming results for specific settings, and characterizes dynamic monopoly pricing in the absence and presence of trading-up opportunities.
-Section~\ref{sec-implications} discusses the implications of our results for specific applications.
-Section~\ref{sec-ext-transitional} examines an extension to transitional games.
+Section~\ref{sec-framework} introduces the setup, formalizes the notion of trading-up opportunities, and discusses various nested cases.
+Section~\ref{sec-analysis} derives a simple skimming property for the unified analytical framework and characterizes dynamic monopoly pricing with and without trading-up opportunities in static monopoly.
+We illustrate our results with two examples in Section~\ref{sec-example}.
+Section~\ref{sec-ext-transitional} extends the analysis to transitional games.
 Section~\ref{sec-conclusion} concludes and offers directions for future research.